tra38/The-Atheists-Who-Believe-In-God/atheists.md

  Lucas Becker denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Lucas Becker smiled when he explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.
 Lucas Becker laughed at the idea of 'clear ethical standards'; Karma supports ethical relativism in all affairs.
 Lucas Becker concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Lucas Becker's message.
+The theists pretended to listen to Lucas Becker's message.

 ###Sun Sep 09 2007